-Though the topic of this article is Natural Swimming Areas, I thought it fair to mention that many of our public parks have places to cool down, in the form of pools and water slides.
+Though the topic of this article is Natural Swimming Areas, I thought it fair to mention that there are other places to cool down in the form of pools and water slides.

 Water trails are either formally marked routes along a navigable waterway, or simply any waterway suitable for kayaks and small motorized watercraft.

 Venture into one of these New York State Parks within a 2-hour drive of Rochester and discover what makes them each unique!

 Share your thoughts with us in the comments.
 Your insight and experience is invaluable!